techno-tim/techno-tim.github.io/_posts/2024-05-17-no-more-microsd.md

 (Affiliate links may be included in this description.
 I may receive a small commission at no cost to you.)

+## Projects

+This project was built using [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix)

 ## Join the conversation

 <blockquote class="twitter-tweet" data-dnt="true" data-theme="dark">I just posted my first video on the new (3rd) channel &quot;Techno Tim Tinkers&quot;. 🎉. . <br><br>It&#39;s a project that I have been putting off forever...<a href="https://t.co/aL1k98Z9rO">https://t.co/aL1k98Z9rO</a></p>&mdash; Techno Tim (@TechnoTimLive) <a href="https://twitter.com/TechnoTimLive/status/1791478502773891454?ref_src=twsrc%5Etfw">May 17, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>